VelislavKarastoychev/euriklis-validator/README.md

 console.log(question.answer) // true
 ```
 - method <em>is_same_with_any(parameter_array)</em>: checks if the value property of the current validator instance contains some of the parameters that exists in the parameter array variable.
-- method <em>for_all (some_function)</em>: checks if every value of an array/object in the value property of the validator instance, fulfills the conditions of the function.
-The argument of the some_function is assumed to be a validator type.
+- method <em>for_all (callback(element, index))</em>: checks if every value of an array/object in the value property of the validator instance, fulfills the conditions of the function.
+The first argument of the callback is assumed to be validator type and the second argument corresponds to the index of the element into the array or the object.

 ```js
 new validator(Array.form({length : 60}).map(Math.random))